Skip to content

 Press release

-We’ve launched a new public health campaign that exposes the modern design and marketing tactics behind gambling harm, told directly through the voices of those with lived experience.
+We’ve launched a new public health campaign that exposes the design and marketing tactics behind gambling harm, told directly through the voices of those with lived experience.
 If you’re interested in covering the campaign, arranging interviews, or accessing assets, please let us know - we’d be happy to help.

-Liverpool campaign exposes modern-day gambling through lived experience
+Powerful new campaign exposes modern-day gambling through lived experience

 Professor Matthew Ashton, Director of Public Health at Liverpool City Council said: